Indeed Shiba Inus are not for the faint-hearted, and they are not recommended for first-time dog owners.

 A Shiba Inu is very agile, and it will be difficult for us to catch him.
 I always try to keep an eye out for my sneaky Shiba, and stop him before he steals an object.
 I also put a drag lead on him, so that I can easily catch him by stepping on the lead.

-Note: Use a regular flat collar with the drag lead, and not a training collar.
-Training collars such as prong collars or choke chains, should only be used during supervised training sessions.
+Note: Use a regular flat collar with the drag lead, and not an aversive collar.
+Aversive collars such as prong collars or choke chains, should only be used during supervised training sessions.
 Cut the loop on the drag-lead, so that it does not catch on anything in the house.

 Shiba Inu Secret 3